uNetworking/uWebSockets/uWebSockets/README.md

 ### C++ developers
 #### Dependencies
-You will need to install the required dependencies.
-On Unix systems, this is typically done via package managers.
-For example, [homebrew](http://brew.sh) is used for OS X and `dnf` is used for Fedora Linux.
-Windows users will need to search the web for pre-compiled binaries or you can compile the dependencies yourself.
+First of all you need to install the required dependencies.
+On Unix systems this is typically done via package managers, like [homebrew](http://brew.sh) in the case of OS X or `dnf` in the case of Fedora Linux.
+On Windows you need to search the web for pre-compiled binaries or simply compile the dependencies yourself.

 * libuv 1.x
 * OpenSSL 1.0.x